 - Choose the right mattress

 We, at A.H.
-Beard, manufacture a range of mattresses that are the only ones approved by the National Asthma Council of Australia and Respiratory Foundation of New Zealand to feature the Sensitive Choice blue butterfly symbol.
+Beard, manufacture a range of mattresses that are the only ones approved by the National Asthma Council to feature the Sensitive Choice blue butterfly symbol.
 That’s because our mattresses provide long-term protection against dust mites and their allergens, mould and bacteria.
 So you can breathe, and sleep easy.
 Check out our King Koil, Domino and Nature’s Rest mattresses to name a few.

 If you suffer from asthma or allergies, read more about which products and services are more asthma and allergy aware at Sensitive Choice.